suman0013/namhatta_backend/replit.md

 - **Sessions**: PostgreSQL-backed session management

 ## Changelog
+- July 4, 2025: Successfully completed migration from Replit Agent to standard Replit environment - all functionality preserved and working correctly
 - July 4, 2025: Fixed SearchableSelect dropdown z-index overlapping issues and made devotee detail page more compact by reducing spacing, padding, and card sizes for better mobile experience
 - July 4, 2025: Enhanced devotee detail view address and spiritual information sections with beautiful gradient cards, floating animations, and modern styling to match other sections
 - July 4, 2025: Fixed statistics cards alignment in Updates page for all screen sizes - added items-stretch to grid, improved flex layout, and consistent line heights for perfect alignment on large screens